-Local updates
+Local context

-- 2.1 The Hart Local Plan (Strategy & Sites) 2032 was adopted in April 2020. - Local plan objective 'to maximise opportunities for the provision of sustainable transport infrastructure that supports new development, including facilities for walking, cycling and public transport' - Policy NBE9 Design criterion f) states 'it includes well-designed facilities/areas for parking (including bicycle storage) taking account of the need for good access for all users'; and - Policy INF3 Transport criterion d) states 'provide appropriate parking provision, in terms of amount, design and layout in accordance with the Council's published parking standards'.
+- 2.1 The Hart Local Plan (Strategy & Sites) 2032 was adopted in April 2020. - Local plan objective 'to maximise opportunities for the provision of sustainable transport infrastructure that supports new development, including facilities for walking, cycling and public transport', - Policy NBE9 Design criterion f) states 'it includes well-designed facilities/areas for parking (including bicycle storage) taking account of the need for good access for all users', and - Policy INF3 Transport criterion d) states 'provide appropriate parking provision, in terms of amount, design and layout in accordance with the Council's published parking standards, or as set out in Neighbourhood Plans'.